Professor Veronique Filippi

 Teaching

 I supervise PhD students in maternal health and epidemiology.
-My current research students work on the following topics: fertility consequences of near-miss complications, the case fatality of obstetric complications as a measure of hospital performance, a survey of near-miss abortion complications in humanitarian settings, the relationships between women's work and wellbeing and the impact of parental leave on maternal mental health.
+My current doctoral students work on the following topics: improving consent for obstetric surgery, addressing the neglect of women's risk of death and complications in the extended postpartum period, assessing the case fatality of obstetric complications as a measure of hospital performance, documenting near-miss abortion complications in humanitarian settings, exploring the relationships between women's work and wellbeing and estimating the impact of parental leave on parents' mental health.

 Research